UMWEDU/umw-careercenter-sync/_pages/role.md

 <strong>See more <a href="http://www.naceweb.org/s12102014/develop-internship-program-schedule.aspx">Tips for Developing an Internship Program Schedule</a></strong>
 <h2>After</h2>
 <ul>
- 	<li> A few weeks before the close of the semester, you will receive an <a href="http://www.umw.edu/careercenter/employers/internships/evaluate-your-intern/">evaluation form</a> from our office.
-The faculty adviser will use the feedback you provide on the student’s performance in conjunction with his or her academic work to grade the internship experience.</li>
- 	<li>Discuss the evaluation with your intern and follow up on any goals set at the start of the internship.</li>
+ 	<li>Conduct an evaluation with your intern and follow up on any goals set at the start of the internship.</li>
- 	<li>A student may return to your site to complete an additionally internship experience.
+ 	<li>A student may return to your site to complete an additional internship experience.
 However, the student must resubmit paperwork and be completing a set of duties different than the first time they interned.</li>
 </ul>
 It is critical that your organization <a href="http://www.naceweb.org/s07232014/maintaining-relationship-with-interns.aspx">maintain the relationships it has developed with its interns</a> when they return to campus.
 Here are several tips for doing so:
 <ul>